grantchen2003/insight-cli/README.md

 ## Overview

-<p>The insight-cli provides a CLI for developers to use insight.</p>
+The insight-cli provides a CLI for developers to use insight.

 ## Installation

-<p>Before installing the insight-cli, ensure that you have Python version 3.12.0+ and PIP version 23.2.1+.</p>
+Before installing the insight-cli, ensure that you have Python version 3.12.0+ and PIP version 23.2.1+.
-<p>To install the insight-cli globally, run the following command:</p>
+To install the insight-cli globally, run the following command:

 ```bash
 $ pip install insight-cli
 ```

-<p>To ensure the insight-cli was successfully installed, check your insight-cli version by running: </p>
+To ensure the insight-cli was successfully installed, check your insight-cli version by running:

 ```bash
 $ insight --version